mebeim/aoc/2020/README.md

 described by the problem statement one step at a time, in order to find the secret "loop size" of one of the two devices.
 To do so, we'll start from `1` and then keep multiplying by `7` and doing modulo `20201227` until we find a value equal to one of the two public keys.
-That value will be secret "loop size" of one of the the two devices.
+That value will be the secret "loop size" of one of the the two devices.

 ```python
 fin = open(...)